plusangel/simple_robot/README.md

-# simple_robot
+# simple_robot (ROS DIY)

 This is a simple simulation of differential drive mobile robots (2 and 4 wheels) for real experiments.
 It does not use ros_control package so everything is manual.
 You can send joint velocities from your controller framework and get back encoders ticks counts, like in real robot!

+Using this package you can easily find and edit:
+- encoders (resolution, noise)
+- motors (imperfect amplifiers or noise)
+- IMUs
+- odometry covariances
+- ground truth pose of your robot

-Because of its simplicity you can contuct your experiments with Kalman Filters and mapping without need to worry about the complexity of your model.
+Because of its simplicity you can contuct your experiments with Kalman Filters (robot_pose_ekf and robot_localization) and mapping without need to worry about the complexity of your model.

-Everything is there simple and visible in your fingertips.
+Everything is here simple and visible in your fingertips.

 ## Configuration